pacs-course/pacs-examples/Examples/src/QuadratureRule/README.md

   including adaptive and Montecarlo.
 We use the *Decorator* design pattern to extend the basic rules.
 Note that they are all clonable classes.

-* `DynamicIntegrands/` An example on how to load dynamically the integrand functions from a shared library.
-An example of dynamic loading of functions directly using the C style loading.
+* `AllDynamic/` Here we add an object factory to be able to load also the quadrature rules dynamically.
+We use the Generic Factory in the folder `GenericFactory`, replicated in `Utility/`.
+The integrands are also loaded dynamically but with the trick of using C style linkage so that in the library the functiosn are stored with their name, not mangled.
+Clearly, it is also possible to use a factory to load the functions, using a similar structure used for the rules.

-* `AllDynamic/` Here we add an object factory to be able to load also the quadrature rules dynamically!
+  The integrand is wrapped in a std::function, so in principle it is possible to use a parser like muparser, as seen in other examples, with a loss in efficiency (but a gain in flexibility).

 To make things work you must